-Do you ever wonder what the early signs of pregnancy are?
-Are there any symptoms you might experience as soon as a few days past ovulation (DPO)?
+Are there any pregnancy symptoms you might experience as soon as a few days past ovulation (DPO)?

-But were there any symptoms I could have picked up on in the very early days?
-Let’s take a look at DPO symptoms in the first 14 days.
+But is it possible to pick up on pregnancy symptoms in the very early days?
+Let’s look at the most common DPO symptoms in the first 14 days.